hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hedera-account-service-isAuthorized-design.md

   * Some fee will be charged to account for the signature verification cost, but it will have to be hard-coded (at this time) because we have no access to that fine-grained fee now.
-    * Current proposal is to charge a fixed fee (in dollars) derived from the cost of a crypto transfer of 1 tinybar signed with an EC key.
+    * At this time a hardcoded 1.5M gas will be charged for an ED signature verification
+        * This was determined by a _very rough_ measurement of the amount of resources (CPU time) needed by a single signature verification.

-A feature flag will control enabling `isAuthorizedRaw`.
+A feature flag will control enabling `isAuthorizedRaw`: `contracts.systemContract.accountService.isAuthorizedRawEnabled`
+* This flag will be `true` (i.e., _enabled_) for release 0.52.

 ## Future considerations